Home Our work Emergencies Syria in Crisis Appeal

 Click the button below to donate to our Syria in Crisis Appeal now.

-Donations will support the work of our ACT Alliance partner, International Orthodox Christian Charities (IOCC).
+Donations will support the work of our ACT Alliance partner, The Middle East Council of Churches (MECC).

-The IOCC is one of the few organisations working inside Syria to bring urgent aid to vulnerable people in some of the most volatile areas.
-Since 2012, the IOCC has helped more than 2.5 million vulnerable people inside Syria.
+The MECC is one of the few organisations working inside Syria to bring urgent aid to vulnerable people in some of the most volatile areas.

 The situation in Syria is constantly changing, as are the numbers of people affected.

 There remains a massive need for the provision of health, water, sanitation, food, education, and psycho-social support both within and outside of Syria for the Syrian refugees.

 Sources: Haaretz, Aljazeera; Reuters; United Nations children’s agency UNICEF; UN’s World Food Programme; UN refugee agency UNHCR; the Syrian Observatory for Human Rights, a British-based war monitor.

 For more detailed information on the situation in Syria, read this update from the global ACT Alliance.

 This article from February 2020 has the latest from the conflict in Idlib, in the north-west of the country.